AnserBeg/soft-sme1/SALES_ORDER_SYSTEM_GUIDE.md

 ## Overview

-The SOFT SME Sales Order system is a comprehensive solution for creating, managing, and tracking customer sales orders.
+The NEURATASK Sales Order system is a comprehensive solution for creating, managing, and tracking customer sales orders.
 The system includes customer management, inventory integration, parts to order functionality, and integration with QuickBooks Online.
 The system enforces strict business rules to ensure data integrity and proper workflow management.

 ## Customer Management